Understanding Diastasis Recti Abdominis

 At each subsequent visit, the patient is taught i) to retrain the concentric and eccentric control of the abdominal musculature and ii) to simulate the functional role of the abdominal musculature in trunk stabilization.

-Recommendations on physical activities and sports at home and in the community are also given at subsequent visits.
+Cerain physical activities and sports at home and in the community are also recommended at subsequent visits.
 Assistive abdominal supports/ splints may be recommended.
 The patient is discharged when the diastasis is closed or bridged together.

 The patient usually does very well.
 In most cases, recti diastasis usually heals on its own over a postpartum period of 6 weeks to 3 months.
-However, DRA may also persists long after the woman delivered.
-Further intervention may be required if the recovery of DRA does not occur.
+However, Diastasis Recti Abdominis (DRA) may also persists long after the woman delivered.
+If so, further intervention may be required.
+This is so if the recovery of DRA does not occur.
 Specific therapeutic exercise may help improve the condition.
 Umbilical hernia may occur in some cases.
 If pain is present, surgery may be needed.
 In general, complications only result when a hernia develops.

 - Anderson, DM.
 Mosby’s Medical Dictionary.
 6th ed.
 St. Louis, Mo: Mosby; 2002.